petekgithub/component-lifecycle/README.md

   }, [counter]);
 ```

-When I open at the console, useEffect will run and when I click the increment button useEffect will run again.
+When I open at the console, useEffect will run and when I click the increment button useEffect will run again. useEffect will always run because we are passing in a variable that our useEffect depends on.
+It will only recall this if the variable in this array update

+// Component WilllUnmount
+useEffect(() => {
+console.log("The useEffect ran");
+return () => {
+console.log("the return is run");
+};
+}, []);